Citizens Bank Park, Philadelphia, PA, USA – 7 September, 2016

 Disc 4: Streets Of Philadelphia, Jungleland, Born To Run, Dancing In The Dark, Tenth Avenue Freeze-Out, Shout, Bobby Jean

-Springsteen’s 2016 tour (which has now continued into 2017), together with the previous year’s multi-disc boxed set The Ties That Bind: The River Collection, celebrated the thirty-fifth anniversary of the album The River.
+Springsteen’s 2016 tour, together with the previous year’s multi-disc boxed set The Ties That Bind: The River Collection, celebrated the thirty-fifth anniversary of the album The River.
 The tour featured a smaller band of nine or ten members, without the horn section and the “E Street Choir,” with Springsteen saying, “I knew the basis of the show was going to be The River, and that was a small rock group.
 The tighter lineup feels much more like the old days.”
 Patti Scialfa was present at some, but not all, shows (she does not participate in this show) and the Sam Bardfield String Section also appeared at some performances, including this one.
 All of the shows from the first American leg of the tour featured The River played in full, but this was virtually abandoned thereafter, with only three further performances in Paris, Gothenburg and Oslo.
 The show presented here, the first of two nights in Philadelphia, is from the second American leg of the tour and Shawn Poole, in a well-written and insightful review on the Backstreets website, notes the change of direction:

 “At this point, The River Tour 2016 has morphed into something very different, at least in terms of Bruce’s choice of material.
 In that sense, it’s now pretty much The River Tour 2016 in name only, with only two songs from The River being performed last night, as was also the case with the preceding Virginia Beach show.
 The spirit behind this tour, however, remains very much intact.
 Each night, Bruce and the band continue to present much of his classic material from various phases of his career.
 None of these songs are new, of course, but many new shades of meaning, connections and musical approaches continue to be found.
 And most important of all, Springsteen and the E Streeters are still firing on all cylinders, delivering some of their best performances ever.”